Nonparametric Bayesian Calibration of Computer Models: Important properties of the posterior

-We develop sufficient conditions that guarantee the density of the posterior is continuous a.e.
-A key ingredient is the a.e. continuity of the surface (Hausdorff) measure of the generalized contours.
-This depends on the interaction of the generalized contours with the boundary of $\Lambda$.
-For example, if the boundary has measure larger than $0$, there is little chance that the surface measure of the contours is continuous, see Fig.~\ref{illboundary}.
+We develop sufficient regularity conditions that guarantee the density of the posterior is continuous a.e.
+A key ingredient is the a.e.~continuity of the surface (Hausdorff) measure of the generalized contours, which depends on the interaction of the generalized contours with the boundary of $\Lambda$.

 To analyze the interaction of the generalized contours with the boundary of $\Lambda$, we assume the boundary is a piecewise smooth manifold determined as the level set of a locally smooth function.
 Specifically, we assume \begin{assumption} $\partial \Lambda = \{\lambda : B(\lambda) = 0\}$ is determined by a continuously differentiable function $B: U_\Lambda \to \mathbb{R}$ and, for $q\in \mathcal{D}$ with $\partial \Lambda \cap Q^{-1}(q)\neq \emptyset$, the boundary $Q^{-1}(q)\cap \partial\Lambda$ of $Q^{-1}(q)$ in $\Lambda$ is determined by the augmented system,